MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net-core.md

     var app = builder.Build();
     ```

-1. Set up the connection string.
+1. Add the connection string.
+This can be done in three ways:

-    Although you can provide a connection string as part of the `ApplicationInsightsServiceOptions` argument to `AddApplicationInsightsTelemetry`, we recommend that you specify the connection string in configuration.
-The following code sample shows how to specify a connection string in `appsettings.json`.
-Make sure `appsettings.json` is copied to the application root folder during publishing.
+    * (Recommended) Set the connection string in configuration.

+        Set the connection string in `appsettings.json` and make sure the configuration file is copied to the application root folder during publishing.

         ```json
         {
             "Logging": {
                 "LogLevel": {
                     "Default": "Information",
                     "Microsoft.AspNetCore": "Warning"
                 }
             },
             "AllowedHosts": "*",
             "ApplicationInsights": {
                 "ConnectionString": "Copy connection string from Application Insights Resource Overview" }
         }
         ```

-    Alternatively, specify the connection string in the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable or `ApplicationInsights:ConnectionString` in the JSON configuration file.
+    * Set the connection string in the `APPLICATIONINSIGHTS_CONNECTION_STRING` environment variable or `ApplicationInsights:ConnectionString` in the JSON configuration file.

         For example:

         * `SET ApplicationInsights:ConnectionString = <Copy connection string from Application Insights Resource Overview>`
         * `SET APPLICATIONINSIGHTS_CONNECTION_STRING = <Copy connection string from Application Insights Resource Overview>`
         * Typically, `APPLICATIONINSIGHTS_CONNECTION_STRING` is used in [Web Apps](./azure-web-apps.md?tabs=net).
 It can also be used in all places where this SDK is supported.

         > [!NOTE]
         > A connection string specified in code wins over the environment variable `APPLICATIONINSIGHTS_CONNECTION_STRING`, which wins over other options.

+    * Set the connection string in code.

+        Provide a connection string as part of the `ApplicationInsightsServiceOptions` argument to `AddApplicationInsightsTelemetry`.

 ### User secrets and other configuration providers